fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

     # Both sides of a pipe
     foo | while read -r bar; do
-        # This variable will not be visible outside of the while loop.
+        # This will not be visible outside of the loop.
         VAR=VAL
         # This background process will not be, either
         baz &